 If you have a unique use case for running Fedora 28 – did you know Fedora Labs is a selection of curated bundles of purpose-driven software and content as curated and maintained by members of the Fedora Community.
 For example if you are into astronomy, robotics or security you can download a version purpose built.

 Fedora 28 Atomic Host also includes Kubernetes 1.9, which adds a host of new and innovative features for orchestrating container-native workloads.

 Fedora 28 is available now for download.

 Have you already downloaded and installed Fedora 28?
 Are you enjoying it?
 Is it running on bare metal as your primary machine or are you running it as a virtual machine?
-Let me know if the comments below and thanks for reading!
+Let me know on Twitter and thanks for reading!